crowdsecurity/cs-custom-bouncer/README.md

 # cs-custom-bouncer
 Crowdsec bouncer written in golang for custom scripts.

-cs-custom-bouncer will fetch new and old decisions from a CrowdSec API and then will be given as an argument to a custom binary.
+cs-custom-bouncer will periodically fetch new and expired/removed decisions from CrowdSec Local API and will pass them as arguments to a custom user script.

 ## Installation

-### Assisted
+### With installer

 First, download the latest [`cs-custom-bouncer` release](https://github.com/crowdsecurity/cs-custom-bouncer/releases).